-- 2.10 A critical function of this draft SRF update, is to provide a basis for public and key stakeholder consultation, including consultation with landowners. - 2.11 Consultation will take place with landowners via meetings that will be organised by the Joint Venture Partners and with the wider public through an open day.
-This will both complement and run in parallel with the City Council's formal consultation process. - 2.12 All comments received will be carefully considered and addressed.
-In addition, the outcome of the consultation process and the key issues addressed will be summarised and presented to the Executive Committee for their consideration prior to final adoption of the SRF update. - 2.13 Once adopted, the SRF update will form a material planning consideration, to be considered by the Local Planning Authority in the determination of future planning applications.
+- 2.10 The draft version of this SRF update was endorsed by Manchester City Council's Executive Committee on 8th March 2017 for public consultation.
+The formal public consultation period ran from 21st April to 2nd June 2017 and this has been extended to allow further meetings and correspondence with landowners. - 2.11 Consultation has sought to actively engage those with an interest in the SRF in order to review the content and rationale of the first draft and to discuss how it might evolve.
+Central to discussions was agreement in the need to maintain the regeneration priorities of the SRF, whilst also ensuring it provides an appropriate delivery framework for securing those objectives. - 2.12 All comments received have been carefully considered and addressed.
+The outcome of the consultation process and the key issues addressed have been reported back to the Council prior to being presented to the Executive Committee. - 2.13 The status of this document, following full endorsement by Manchester City Council, is as a material planning consideration, to be considered by the Local Planning Authority in the determination of future planning applications.
 In addition, the principles set out within this document have further weight given that they have been drafted to be consistent with national planning policy and the local Development Plan.